 12. Dine Fireside

 Escape the winter chill and enjoy a warm meal next to the glow of a fireplace.
 Dine on hearty fare by the dining room’s crackling fireplace at the Dan’l Webster Inn & Spa in Sandwich.
-The Roadhouse Tavern in Hyannis has two fireplaces to choose from, one in the lounge and one in the dining room; pair a selection from their extensive wine list to the sounds of live piano.
 At The Pheasant in Dennis, sit by the fire in the charming surrounds of a 250-year-old farmhouse and partake in locally sourced eats and top-notch hospitality.
-Or warm yourself by the hearth at Alberto’s, in Hyannis while you nosh on delicious Italian cuisine.
+Warm yourself by the hearth at Alberto’s, in Hyannis while you nosh on delicious Italian cuisine.
+Or cozy up with a Hot Cocoa Martini and Butternut Squash soup in a private heated igloo at the new Frost Bar at Ocean Edge Resort in Brewster,

 13. Caroling at Nobska Lighthouse